Henrikas-Kiupelis/timestar/README.md

 # Dev instructions

-1. Go to src/main/resources/persistence.properties.fill
+1. Request properties files from a developer
-  1. Copy as persistence.properties
+  * persistence.properties
-  2. Fill in passwords/schemas/etc
-2. Go to src/main/resources/email.properties.fill
-  1. Copy as email.properties
+  * email.properties
-  2. Fill in username/password
-3. Go to src/main/resources/sql
+2. Go to src/main/resources/
-  * Make the database and fill it with tables from .sql files
+  * put the files in there
+  * run 'sql/Create {version}.sql' to fill your MySQL db (WARNING! it will delete the old version if such exists)
-4. Do some of these:
+3. Do some of these
   * gradlew generate -PschemaProp=NAME_OF_SCHEMA -PusrProp=DB_USERNAME -PpwdProp=DB_PASSWORD
   * gradlew idea
   * gradlew eclipse